10+ DIY Seedling Container Ideas

 Save seeds on paper towels

-One of the easiest ways to save your own tomato seeds is to scrape them out onto a paper towel, goo and all.
+One of the easiest ways to save tomato seeds is to scrape them onto a paper towel, goo, and all.
 Let it dry completely before storing it away or sending the seeds to a friend.
 When you’re ready to sow them, you tear or cut off a piece of the paper towel and plant it with the seeds into the soil.
-Here’s more on how that works.
-More tips on growing tomatoes can be found here.
+This is the easiest way to save seeds from heirloom tomatoes!

 Leave a Reply